 Home living innovations in comfort and health go far beyond the development of new devices.
 Research on sensory input combined with developments in materials science contributes to multi-level designs focused on end-user comfort.
-Naturally grown ingredients and sustainable practices are widely seen as a necessity, particularly as access to nature was heavily compressed in 2020.
+Naturally grown ingredients and sustainable practices are widely seen as necessities, particularly as access to nature has been greatly compressed in 2020.

-In replicating functions that took place in other parts of the community, home and garden improvements must meet a large number of criteria.
+In replicating functions that took place elsewhere in the community, home and yard improvements must meet a large number of criteria.
 The ease of use and the ability to integrate with other appliances are of particular importance.
 Incorporate the well-being in domestic activity centers it requires well-designed solutions that provide surprising and unexpected amounts of functionality.

 A sense of purpose

-With more time to consider how and why things are done, people around the world have spent a lot of time reflecting on environmental impact.
-And home life has become a canvas for sustainable experimentation.
+With more time to consider how and why things are done, people around the world have spent a lot of time thinking about environmental impact.
+And domestic life has become a canvas for sustainable experimentation.

-In a context of decline in many other sectors, in 2020 renewable energy has grown enormously.
+In a context of decline in many other sectors, in 2020, renewable energy has grown tremendously.
 It is expected that

 by 2025, renewable energies will become the largest source of electricity generation worldwide, thus eliminating the coal from first place in the energy market.

-As part of a global movement towards behavior carbon neutral individual choices place more attention on materials, functionality and emissions.
+As part of a global movement towards behaviors carbon neutral individual choices place more attention on materials, functionality and emissions.

-The concept of environmental protection has shifted from hiking trails to shopping, activities and the daily commitments of domestic life.
+The concept of environmental protection has moved from hiking trails to purchases, activities and the daily commitments of home life.
 Despite the wide and deep levels of isolation in almost all nations, the feeling of being connected to a greater good helps to support many people who, even living alone, feel part of a family or in shared spaces.

 Home life: antimicrobial and with clean air